ufal/npfl139/tasks/lunar_lander.md

 template, which parses several useful parameters, creates the environment and illustrates the overall usage.

-**In the competition, you should consider the environment states meaning to be unknown, so you cannot use the knowledge about how they are created.
-But you can learn any such information from the data.**
+In the competition, **you should consider the environment states meaning to be unknown**, so you **cannot use the knowledge about how they are created**.
+But you can learn any such information from the data.